ThatUdeshUK/iPDb/README.md

 ##### API LLM Calling

 Majority of publicly available remote LLMs requires an API key from the respective developer to use it's capabilities.
-Please, aqquire the respective key and set in the `env` variable as follows so that `DuckML` can indentify it before inference.
+Please, aqquire the respective key and set in the `env` variable as follows so that `iPDb` can indentify it before inference.

 ```bash
 export OPENAI_API_KEY="<api_key>"